 Students who successfully complete this course will be able to:

-- Clearly articulate the differences between domestic and international human resource management through a variety of skill-based activities.
+- Demonstrate the differences between domestic and international human resource management through a variety of skill-based activities.

 - Discuss the complexities that arise when firms move from compensation at the domestic level to compensation in an international context.